 So my question for you is “Do you want it?”

 It’s a simple question with profound implications.
 I see students every day who say they want it but don’t act as if they do.
 Of course, everyone wants to be better at golf but do they don’t practice or put in the effort.

-As a matter of fact, less than 5% of people who purchase my best-selling The Single Plane Solution Video (we’ve sold over 80,000 copies) have never watched the entire video.
-This proves that we often say we want it and we pay money to try to buy it – but we don’t really follow through.
+Less than 5% of people who purchase my best-selling The Single Plane Solution Video (we’ve sold over 80,000 copies) have never watched the entire video.
+These prove that we often say we want it and we pay money to try to buy it – but we don’t follow through.

 Follow-through is the key.
 Promises are empty without follow through.

 When is a good time to commit to growth?
 The time is now:

 “Everybody who’s got a hundred dollars in their pocket, what are they thinking?
 Hope it doesn’t go to 99.
 What’s a smart person thinking?
 102, 104, 106, how to make it more.
 Winners look up, losers look down.” – Moe Norman

 Is it time for you to commit to being a winner?
 I’m not talking about beating an opponent.
 I’m talking about becoming a better you.
 A win for yourself.
 If that doesn’t motivate you then find someone you can be better for.
 Let me give you what I call – 95 looking back.